strangebuttrue/bluewizard/README.md

-matt lavallee made these files. open them in VCV Rack.
+by matt lavallee for VCV Rack.

 strangebuttrue@gmail.com